maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

  }
 ```

-In order to animate the change of the height, we have to add the `height` to the list of transition properties.
-Also we have to add `overflow: hidden` to make sure the height of the page is actually cut off and not visible until it has transitioned to its final height.
+To animate the change of the height, we add the `height` to the list of transition properties.
+Also, we have to add `overflow: hidden` to make sure the height of the page is actually cut off and not visible until it has transitioned to its final height.

 <div>
   <hr class="c-hr">